mpalettan/GettingCleaningDataProject/README.md

 # This repository contains:

 1) The script "run_analysis.R" for performing the analysis.
-2) The tidy data sets "TotalTidyData.txt" and "SummarizeTidyData.txt" resulting from the analysis.
-3) The code book "CodeBook.md" that describes the variables, the data, and any transformations or work to clean up the data contained in "TotalTidyData.txt".
+2) The code book "CodeBook.md" that describes the variables, the data, and any transformations or work to clean up the data contained in "TotalTidyData.txt".

 # ORIGINAL WORK: